aikenkyu001/benchmarking_llm_against_prompt_formats/README.md

 *   **`Einstein Riddle - token_test`**: This test remains unsolved by all tested models (as of Dec 2025).
 While advanced models (e.g., `llama3:8b`) were able to learn the custom language's grammar and mimic the correct backtracking algorithm from the prompt's example, they consistently failed to produce a **bug-free implementation**.
 The generated code often contained subtle logic errors (e.g., `KeyError`, incorrect state management in recursion), indicating that while models can imitate algorithmic structure, implementing complex, bug-free logic remains a significant hurdle.

 *   **`Filtered List (jbo)`**: This test also remains unsolved by all models.
-The failure is attributed to the task's nature: it requires the model to perform direct logical reasoning and filtering **using Lojban itself** and to output a result without generating Python code.
+The failure is attributed to the task's nature: it requires the model to perform direct logical reasoning and filtering **using Lojban itself** and to output a result without generating any Python code.
 In contrast, other tests where Lojban was successful (e.g., `Simple Sort`) required the model to "transpile" a Lojban specification into Python code.
 This suggests that current models have some ability to translate Lojban to a familiar language like Python, but struggle significantly with performing direct, complex reasoning and instruction-following within Lojban.

 *   **Lojban Understanding (Supplementary Test)**: Following the poor performance in multi-language tasks, a dedicated Lojban test was conducted.
 It revealed a **total failure (0% success)** across all 20 models in both basic bidirectional translation and simple code generation from Lojban.
 Models either repeated the input, hallucinated incorrect translations, or failed to produce any valid code.
 This strongly indicates that the models lack a foundational, semantic understanding of Lojban, and any prior successes were likely due to superficial pattern matching between Lojban-like syntax and specific code structures in the training data, rather than true comprehension.